Metal Gear: Ghost Babel

-Metal Gear Solid, released in Japan as is a 2000 action-adventure stealth game developed and published by Konami for the Game Boy Color.
-The game began development after Konami Computer Entertainment Japan were commissioned by Konami's European branch to develop a portable adaptation of their 1998 PlayStation game of the same title.
-However, the Game Boy Color version is not a port of the original PlayStation version, nor does it adapt the same story, but instead takes place in an alternative continuity set seven years after the events of the original Metal Gear (1987).
+released in North America and Europe as Metal Gear Solid, is a 2000 action-adventure stealth game developed and published by Konami for the Game Boy Color.
+The game began development after Konami Computer Entertainment Japan were commissioned by Konami's European branch to develop a portable adaptation of their 1998 PlayStation game Metal Gear Solid.
+However, Ghost Babel is not a port of Metal Gear Solid, but instead takes place in an alternative continuity set three years after the events of the MSX2 game Metal Gear 2: Solid Snake.
 Tose assisted on the development.
+The game was re-released in 2026 for the first time via Metal Gear Solid: Master Collection Vol. 2 under its Japanese name.

 Gameplay

 A stage of Metal Gear: Ghost Babel.
 The 2D gameplay format was inherited from Metal Gear 2: Solid Snake with a few elements added from Metal Gear Solid.

 Ghost Babel follows the overhead 2D format used in the 1990 MSX2 game Metal Gear 2: Solid Snake while adding a few new elements introduced in Metal Gear Solid.
 As with previous games in the series, the objective is to infiltrate the enemy's stronghold while avoiding detection from guards or surveillance systems.
 The player can acquire numerous items and weapons to help them fulfill their mission.
 One difference from the MSX2 game is that the screen now scrolls when Snake moves throughout a single area instead of using flip-screens.
 Moreover, all the characters in the game now move in eight directions, allowing both the player and the enemies to move diagonally in addition to the four cardinal directions.

 Snake now has the ability to flatten himself into walls like he does in Metal Gear Solid.
 By flattening himself, Snake can move across the wall (allowing him access to tight passages that are not accessible by walking), scroll the camera behind his position to scout the area ahead, or knock the wall to lure nearby enemy soldiers.
 Depending on the difficulty, the number of punches required to defeat an enemy soldier differs; in the higher difficulty levels, the enemy soldiers will be knocked unconscious for a while after the first series of punches instead of simply being defeated.
 Crawling is now assigned to the Start button (instead of pressing two buttons simultaneously), and the changing of weapons and equipment is done on the main game screen rather than on separate sub-screens.
 Like in previous installments, the player communicates with various allies via a wireless communication device (the Codec), which is also used to save the player's progress.

 Unlike the preceding installments, Ghost Babel uses a stage-based structure with 13 total stages.
 After completing a stage, the player's performance is graded from "Terrible" to "Excellent".
 Much like in the original Metal Gear Solid, the player's overall performance is graded with a codename after completing all 13 stages, with the codenames varying depending on the difficulty level chosen at the start of the game.